Hashmat Ghani Ahmadzai

 Hashmat Ghani Ahmadzai (Pashto/Dari: حشمت غنی احمدزی; born October 29, 1960) commonly referred to as Hashmat Ghani, is an Afghan politician who is the Grand Council Chieftain of the Kuchis.

 Early years

 Ghani was born on October 29, 1960, in the Logar Province in the Kingdom of Afghanistan.
-Ghani is the youngest of three brothers and hails from the ethnic Pashtun from the Ahmadzai tribe of the Ghilji, as a child in Kabul, his family often traveled to their native Logar province, where they maintained close tribal ties.
+Ghani is the youngest of three brothers and hails from the ethnic Pashtun from the Ahmadzai tribe of the Kochi Ghilji, as a child in Kabul, his family often traveled to their native Logar province, where they maintained close tribal ties.

 Family

 Ghani's grandfather brought King Zahir Shah's father, King Mohammed Nadir Shah, into power in the early 20th century.
 His father, Shah Jahan, served the last King of Afghanistan, Zahir Shah, in many ministerial roles, last holding the title of Minister of Transport from the late 1950s until the King was deposed in 1973.
 Following the overthrow of the King's government, Ghani and his family joined the former King and royalists in exile as part of what came to be known as the Rome Group, which flourished as a political organization though it was not a formal political party.